semaphoreci/docs/tour_deploying_with_promotions.md

 production on master builds or deploying to a dev environment on topic branches.
 Promotions may be automatic or manual.

-Let's start simple by adding a manual confirmation to promote to production.
+Let's start by adding a manual confirmation to promote to production.

 ```yml
 # .semaphore/semaphore.yml